MananTank/radioactive-state/README.md

 It also comes with other problems like **not having the access to fresh state right away** after the state is set and async event handlers using the old value of state because of closure.
 These problems occur because `useState`'s state only updates after a re-render.
 This can create frustrating bugs.

-We can eliminate all these problems and even introduce exciting new features in React with a **Truly Reactive State !**
+We can eliminate all these problems and introduce exciting new features in React with a **Truly Reactive State !**

 Enter `radioactive-state`